ClodaghMurphy/MachineLearningandStatistics/Tasks2020/README.md

 If installing using pip install --user, you must add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
 If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using export PATH="$HOME/.local/bin:$PATH" command.

 ##### Run JupyterLab
-Once installed, launch Jupyter Notebook with:
+Once installed, launch Jupyter Notebook on your terminal with:
 `jupyter notebook`

-In order to install: On the command line, $ pip install jupyter<br>
-After intall, on terminal, type the command: $ jupyter notebook<br>
 Jupyter will initialise in the background and your default browser will pop up in a new tab connecting to webserver.<br> http://localhost:8888/tree<br>
 The terminal will simultaneously display instructions on how to stop the connection to that webserver in addition to URL details that <br>contain a unique token.<br>